afontcu/afontcu.dev/content/blog/agile-open-spain-2018.md

 ![](https://cdn-images-1.medium.com/max/2560/0*2jhCwdlF-Fr9CxTT)

-Among other stuff, I was in charge of crafting the website (_hooray_ for [Lighthouse-driven development](https://twitter.com/afontcu_/status/1006205059313668096), 99/100 performance score) and also of the [official Twitter account](https://twitter.com/agileopenspain).
+Among other stuff, I was in charge of crafting the website and also handling the [official Twitter account](https://twitter.com/agileopenspain).
 Chief of Community Management.

 ### Why did we decide to host the AOS 2018?